 Now then, let us take a closer look at each of the three popular oils, determine their advantages and disadvantages as well as a quick guideline on how to use each oil properly.

 The standard composition of teak oil normally incorporates varnish with mineral spirits and linseed oil.
-There are occasions wherein teak oil also utilize a minute amount of Tung oil into its composition.
+There are occasions wherein teak oil also utilizes a minute amount of Tung oil into its composition.
 Teak oil is used for both interior and exterior wooden surfaces.
 It brings out the beauty of wood and also acts as a protective coating due to its UV ray resistance and its ability to prevent water stains.

 It is also advisable to coat a fresh layer of teak oil at least once every year to maintain its protective qualities.

 Teak Oil Pros:

-- Can be easily applied on wooden surfaces using either a brush or a piece of clean cloth.
+- It can be easily applied on wooden surfaces using either a brush or a piece of clean cloth.

 - Good choice for both interior and exterior wooden surfaces.